WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 ### SQLite

 Yaaaasss!!
 Meadow.OS now has first-class, integrated support for on-device databases via SQLite.
 Additionally, we worked with Frank Krueger to get Meadow support built into his SQLite.NET ORM, which adds super easy and lightweight ORM access.
-Check out the new [SQLite guide](/Meadow/Meadow_Basics/Meadow.OS/SQLite/) for details.
+Check out the new [SQLite guide](/Meadow/Meadow.OS/SQLite/) for details.

 ### API Cleanup

  * **Moved `SynchronizationContext` to Meadow.OS** - Previously, the `BeginInvokeOnMainThread()` method was executed on the current `Device` class, in this release we moved it to the `MeadowOS` class.
  * **`IWiFiAdapter.Scan()` returns an `IList<WiFiNetwork>` instead of an `ObservableCollection`** - The `ObservableCollection` was leftover from a previous API design and unnecessary.
- * **Configuration Files and API** - It is now possible to set a number of [configuration options through two files](http://developer.wildernesslabs.co/Meadow/Meadow_Basics/Configuration), `meadow.yaml` and `wifi.yaml`.
-The options are also available through the configuration API.

 ## Meadow.Foundation

 * **uGraphics cleanup** - ToDo Adrian